 You may be confused about which applies for your particular situation.
 The info below discusses the differences between them.

 Workers Compensation vs. Disability Benefits

 Most employers are required to provide worker’s compensation benefits to cover injuries employees might sustain on the job.
-Benefits are usually provided regardless of whoever was technically responsible for your on-the-job injury.
-Worker’s compensation is meant to be an alternative to a suit of the company for liability.
+They offer these benefits regardless of who was technically responsible for your on-the-job injury.
+Worker’s compensation provides for your losses due to the injury and serves an an alternative to a lawsuit.

 Can I Receive Both SSDI and Worker’s Compensation Benefits Simultaneously?

-In some special circumstances someone may be able to receive SSDI and worker’s compensation benefits.
-If you are suffering from a terminal illness and/or if you are disabled and will remain so for at least a year, you may be able to receive both types of compensation.
-SSDI benefits may be reduced, however, if you have both.
+In some special circumstances, you may be able to receive SSDI and worker’s compensation benefits.
+For example, let’s say you suffer from a chronic illness but can still work part-time in a limited capacity.
+And then let’s say you get injured at that part-time job.
+In that situation, you may be able to receive both types of compensation.

 Can I Receive Unemployment and Worker’s Compensation at the Same Time?

 Usually you can’t receive both unemployment and workers’ comp if you suffer from a temporary disability.
 Workers’ comp typically covers your lost wages.